gmcmacran/TypeOneTypeTwoSim/type I/README.md

 Most tests have a type I error rate of .05.
 Exploring each test one by one, most tests have a consistent type I rate across the explored parameter space and alternative hypotheses.
-The negative binomial has an area where type I error rate increases slightly.
+There are 1 minor exception and 2 major exceptions:

+- Negative Binomial
+- Empirical Skewness
+- Empirical Kurtosis

 <img src="man/figures/README-typeOneSummary-1.png" alt="" width="100%" />